Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Minerals

-Cellophane noodles do not have that rich minerals profile.
+Cellophane noodles do not have that rich mineral profile.
 They contain a relatively high amount of choline (93.2mg per 100g), phosphorus (32mg per 100g), and calcium (25mg per 100g).

 Cellophane noodles are in the top 34% of foods as a source of iron.
 However, cellophane noodles provide 1.5 times less iron than Beef.

 A 100g serving of cellophane noodles covers 27% of the daily iron requirements.
-You should consider this food for the intake of this mineral because it is essential for oxygen transport and energy synthesis (5).
+You should consider eating this food to take this mineral because it is essential for oxygen transport and energy synthesis (5).

 Mineral coverage chart